0xPARC/0xparc-intro-book/easy/src/intro.typ

 #remark[
   The quote on the title page
-("I have a message $M$ such that $op("sha")(M) = "0x91af3ac..."$") is a concrete example.
+("I have a message $M$ such that $sha(M) = "0x91af3ac..."$") is a concrete example.
-The hash function SHA is a particular set of arbitrary instructions, yet programmable cryptography promises that such a proof can be made using a general compiler rather than inventing an algorithm specific to SHA256.
+The hash function sha is a particular set of arbitrary instructions, yet programmable cryptography promises that such a proof can be made using a general compiler rather than inventing an algorithm specific to SHA-256.
 ]

 This led 0xPARC to coin the term _programmable cryptography_ to differentiate